bitcoinops/bitcoinops.github.io/_topics/en/swap-in-potentiam.md

 timeout if Bob is offline or uncooperative.

-SIP is primarily geared towards mobile users who may go offline for extended periods, and a variation called swaproot has been implemented in Pheonix wallet.
+SIP is primarily geared towards mobile users who may go offline for extended periods, and a variation called swaproot has been implemented in Phoenix wallet.

 {% include references.md %}